-During 2019, the Company has offered a loan to its shareholder Shuaa Capital PSC UAE amounting to SR 8 million as disclosed in Note 9.
+During 2019, the Company has offered a loan to its shareholder Shuaa Capital PSC UAE amounting to SR 8 million as disclosed in Note 10.
 The Loan was provided in contravention of certain of provisions of SAMA as a result the penalties section of the regulation includes possible penalties amounting to SR 250k - SR500K.
-The Company have submitted a letter to SAMA dated 27 February 2020, explaining the fact pattern, and, yet to receive a formal reply.
-Due to the inability to measure the amount of obligation with sufficient reliability, no provision for the penalties is recognized in the financial statements as at 31 December 2020.
+During the year 2021, SAMA inspection has been carried out but the same has not been concluded until the date of these financial statements.
+Due to the inability to measure the amount of obligation with sufficient reliability, no provision for the penalties is recognized in the financial statements as at 31 December 2021.